 The ACT Government has integrated WSUD principles into new developments and constructed new water infrastructure, like wetlands and ponds, in older more established suburbs.
-The ACT Healthy Waterways Project will add up to 25 additional water quality treatments across the ACT and region.
+The ACT Healthy Waterways Project has resulted in the construction of 20 additional water quality treatments across the ACT and region.

 You can play a role too.
 Every house in Canberra is uphill from our waterways so every drop of water we use as well as all the rainwater that falls, ends up in the lakes.
 Think about stormwater at your own home.
 Tanks are a great way to catch and use rainwater before it becomes run-off and you can even create your own rain garden to slow water down and give it a chance to soak into the ground.